TensorPy/TensorPy/README.md

 # TensorPy

-**The fast & easy way to get started with TensorFlow machine learning in Python**
+**The fast & easy way to get started with TensorFlow in Python**

+TensorPy simplifies both installation and usage of TensorFlow so that you can get started with machine learning projects right away.
+TensorPy comes with a Python library that allows you to classify images directly from the web so that you don't have to worry about downloading and managing image files.
+There's even a built-in library to locate all images on a web page and classify them all at once.

 ### Part I: Setup Instructions for Mac and Ubuntu/Linux